 The plan appropriators are pushing, the one touted by the HSUS, ASPCA and the Cattlemen's Beef Association, calls for removing 130,000 horses from public lands and housing them in pens hundreds of miles away -- that's more mustangs than currently exist today!
 Nonetheless, we will work as long as this bill is in effect to push for a BLM plan that emphasizes PZP, not sterilization and round-ups.

 It is going to be an uphill battle, but our efforts, even against these well-funded special interests, have yielded great results.
 In fact, we expected much worse out of Congress and their Big Agribusiness supporters this year.
 The additional strings attached to the $21 million funding increase noted above were due in large measure to Chairman Raúl Grijalva's letter opposing the Washington DC insider plan.
-This letter, signed by 11 of Rep. Grijalva’s colleagues was a direct result of AWHC's work with our coalition partner, Animal Wellness Action and supported by your grassroots energy and activism.
+This letter, signed by 11 of Rep. Grijalva’s colleagues was a direct result of AWHC's work and supported by your grassroots energy and activism.
 AWHC also worked to ensure that slaughter remained off the table for the Agriculture Department (U.S. Forest Service) for wild horses in our National Forests and again for the Interior Department for mustangs and burros living on BLM-managed lands.
 We're going to need even more of your support in the coming months as BLM, with the support of Cattlemen/HSUS/ASPCA, quietly rolls out a plan to remove as many wild horses as they can from public lands.
 When the DC insiders think no one is paying attention to their schemes, we'll be there in Washington and across the West protecting wild horses and burros, not profiting from them.
 We won’t waiver in the fight against BLM and the special interests that want to destroy America’s mustangs, but we will need your support and activism to be effective -- only when Congress hears from all of us as one will they step up and do the right thing.

 We hope you'll help us demand Congressional oversight of this cruel and wasteful program and continue to advocate for wild horses and burros in 2020.